-This is the preferred wireless network for members of the MIT community, including students, faculty, staff and affiliates.
+This is a recommended alternative wireless network (to MIT SECURE) for members of the MIT community, including students, faculty, staff and affiliates.
 It provides an unrestricted, fast, reliable and encrypted connection to the MIT network, the Internet and internal resources.
 Use your MIT Kerberos username with "@MIT.EDU" and password to login.
-For visitors from other Eduroam participants, authentication is using the username and password for the user's home network, e.g. email@example.com as the username.
+For visitors from other Eduroam participants, authentication is using the username and password for the user's home network, e.g. firstname.lastname@example.org as the username.

 - The security method is WPA2 Enterprise with PEAP (MSCHAPv2) authentication and TLS encryption.

 - Use for devices that support WPA2 Enterprise level encryption.
 (See the list.)

 - Requires devices with 802.11g specification or better (802.11a/b/g/n/ac)